dennykjohn/data-syncher-ui/README.md

 # Data Syncher UI

-Built in React + TypeScript + Vite.\*
+Built in React + TypeScript + Vite + React Query

 ---

 ## ✨ Introduction

 Welcome to **Data Syncher UI**.
-Designed with modern tools — React, TypeScript, Vite — this project offers a minimal, efficient foundation upon which your syncing dreams can take flight.
+Designed with modern tools — React, TypeScript, Vite & React Query — this project offers a minimal, efficient foundation upon which your syncing dreams can take flight.

 ---